TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

 The Secure IoT Accelerator program is intended to enable Canadian Internet of Things (IoT) ventures by providing them with global market reach capability with a Secure by Design technology.

+For more information about the accelerator program, visit: https://www.l-spark.com/press-release/l-spark-telus-blackberry-and-solace-launch-accelerator-for-emerging-canadian-iot-ventures/

 This getting started tutorial will help accelerator program participants with setting up the cellular shield, raspberry pi and installing applications required to validate devkit functions and features.

 # Let's get started